-6.2.3 Texts shall be presented showing their number, their title and an indication of the year of their initial approval, and, where appropriate, the year of approval of any revisions.
+9.1.3 Texts shall be presented showing their number (including, for Recommendations and Reports, their series), their title and an indication of the year of their initial approval, and, where appropriate, the year of approval of any revisions.

-6.2.4 Annexes, Attachments, and Appendices to any of these texts should be considered equivalent in status, unless otherwise specified.
+9.1.4 Annexes, Attachments, and Appendices to any of these texts should be considered equivalent in status, unless otherwise specified.

-6.3 Publications
+9.2 Publications of texts

-Publication of approved texts shall be according to the following scheme:

-– all Recommendations, Questions, Resolutions, Opinions, Reports and Handbooks in force shall, after approval, be published in electronic form as soon as possible;

-– all Recommendations, Questions, Resolutions, Opinions, Reports and Handbooks in force may also be made available in paper form subject to the publication policy of ITU.
+9.2.1 All texts shall be published in electronic form as soon as possible after approval and may also be made available in paper form subject to the publication policy of ITU.

+9.2.2 Approved new or revised Recommendations and Questions will be published in the official languages of the Union as soon as practicable.

-7 Preparatory documentation
+10 Preparatory documentation and contributions

-7.1 Radiocommunication Assemblies
+10.1 Preparatory documentation for Radiocommunication Assemblies

 Preparatory documentation shall include:

 – draft texts, prepared by Study Groups, for approval;

-– a Report from the Chairman of each Study Group, SC, CCV, RAG

-6 and CPM, reviewing activities since the preceding Radiocommunication Assembly, including from each Study Group Chairman a list of:
+– a Report from the Chairman of each Study Group, SC, CCV, RAG4 and CPM, reviewing activities since the preceding Radiocommunication Assembly, including from each Study Group Chairman a list of:

 – topics identified to be carried forward to the next study period;

-– Questions and Resolutions for which no input documentation has been received for the period mentioned in § 1.6.
+– Questions and Resolutions for which no input documentation has been received for the period mentioned in §

+2.1.1.
 Should a Study Group believe that a certain Question or Resolution should be maintained, the Report from the Chairman must include an explanation;

 – a Report by the Director, which should include proposals for the future work programme;